Louisiana

 Attorney General Notification

-Notification is not required if, after a reasonable investigation, the business determines there is no reasonable likelihood of harm to Louisiana residents.
-However, the business must document this determination in writing, retain the documentation for five years from the date of discovery of the breach, and provide a copy to the Attorney General within 30 days if requested.
+Notification is also not required if, after a reasonable investigation, the business determines there is no reasonable likelihood of harm to Louisiana residents.
+The business must document this determination in writing, retain the documentation for five years from the date of discovery of the breach, and provide a copy to the Attorney General within 30 days if requested.

 Data Security and Destruction Requirements

-The 2018 amendments added two important obligations that go beyond breach notification.
+The 2018 amendments added two obligations beyond breach notification.

 Reasonable Security Practices